rowlandcoping/smokingbuns/README.md

 In addition to basic Bootstrap classes, I relied heavily upon media queries to hone page design and layout as the website scaled to different screen sizes.
 Given that the venerable Samsung Galaxy S8 has a CSS screen width of 360 pixels, In order to be safe I designed the site with page sizes from 320px to 1800px in mind.

-NB: On reading again the requirements and reviewing how the site scaled up I decided to add another media query at 2500px
+NB: On reading again the requirements and reviewing how the site scaled up I decided to add another media query at 2500px in order to support displays up to 3840px.
+It is hard for me to test this fully with a max screen width of 1920px but it ought to scale much better now.

 Generally speaking as the pages scaled up, I increased margins and padding, and increased font and image sizes to maintain optimal look and feel.
 On desktop I used Bootstrap to change the position of content on the page in the header.
 I also used Flexbox to adjust the layout for desktop on the 'About' and 'Book' pages.